lucheeseng827/pyCube/README.md

 pyCube
 ======

-##Hello world
+##This is Nicholas Lu repository

-#This is the list of the  program I put to date in aug 15th 2015
+###This is the list of the  program I put to date in aug 15th 2015
 This is some python programme language

     :::python